 Group admits goal is to defund police in Michigan

-What “reinvesting” police funding really means
+This is what “reinvesting” police funding really means

 A coalition of special interest groups is looking to slash police funding in the city of Grand Rapids – a goal one organization has made clear in a recent Facebook post.